Optimal state estimation: Turnpike analysis and performance results: Numerical example

 From Figure~\ref{fig:J}, for small horizons ($N{\,=\,}40$) we observe that the approximate estimator $\hat{z}^\mathrm{ae}_{0:T}$ achieves significantly worse performance compared to FIE (and MHE).
 This can be attributed to the problem length~$N$ being too small, leading to the fact that the estimates contained in $\hat{z}^\mathrm{ae}_{0:T}$ correspond to solutions of truncated problems that are far away from the turnpike (the FIE solution), compare also the motivating example in Section~\ref{sec:mot_example}, particularly Figure~\ref{fig:OE} for $N{\,=\,}5$.
 For increasing values of $N$, the estimates are getting closer to the turnpike, and the performance improves significantly.
 Specifically, we see \emph{exponential} convergence to the optimal (FIE) performance $V_T$.
-This could be expected since the system is exponentially detectable \cite[Sec.~V.A]{Schiller2023c} and controllable with respect to the input $w$, which suggests that Assumption~\ref{ass:turnpike} specializes to exponentially decaying sensitivity and hence renders the second statement of Remark~\ref{rem:imterpretation} valid.
+This could be expected since the system is exponentially detectable \cite[Sec.~V.A]{Schiller2023c} and controllable with respect to the input $w$, which suggests that Assumption~\ref{ass:turnpike} specializes to exponentially decaying sensitivity, cf.~Remark~\ref{rem:imterpretation}.
 Overall, a problem length of $N=130$ is sufficient to achieve nearly optimal performance.
-The MHE sequence $\hat{z}_{0:T}^\mathrm{mhe}$, on the other hand, generally yields worse performance than the approximate estimator $\hat{z}^\mathrm{ae}_{0:T}$ (for $N\geq70$).
-This is completely in line with our theory, because $\hat{z}_{0:T}^\mathrm{mhe}$ is a concatenation of solutions of truncated problems that are on the right leaving arc and hence may be far from the turnpike, cf.~Section~\ref{sec:performance_MHE}.
+In contrast, the MHE sequence $\hat{z}_{0:T}^\mathrm{mhe}$ generally yields worse performance than the approximate estimator $\hat{z}^\mathrm{ae}_{0:T}$ (for $N\geq70$).
+This is in line with our theory, as $\hat{z}_{0:T}^\mathrm{mhe}$ is a concatenation of solutions of truncated problems that are on the right leaving arc and hence may be far from the turnpike, cf.~Section~\ref{sec:performance_MHE}.